Life-According-to-Jordan/DataVisualization/highcharter/README.md

 see specific points in the data as you hover over them.
 You can change the color of the data as you move your mouse over them.
 I highly advise that you use highcharter on your next data visualization task.

+Note that I had used ggplot2 on some of the visualizations in the code before using highcharter.